 Sometimes the police miss important pieces of evidence or fail to interview eyewitnesses who can prove essential to your case.
 Our law office provides legal representation and trucking accident investigation services to victims of trucking accidents in Asheville, Hickory, Winston-Salem, Greensboro and Raleigh.
 Consult with our western North Carolina law firm for guidance through your truck accident.

-Attorney Davis teaches a seminar called "Advanced Interstate Trucking Litigation: Combat Training for the Courtroom," which instructs other truck accident lawyers on how to investigate a truck crash.
-Click here for more information.
+Attorney Davis teaches a seminar called “Advanced Interstate Trucking Litigation: Combat Training for the Courtroom,” which instructs other truck accident lawyers on how to investigate a truck crash.
+Click here to review the seminar PDF.

 What We Do Differently

 Don’t rely on the police to get it right — count on Davis Law Group to act fast and extensively investigate the circumstances of your accident.
 Whether you have a serious injury or wrongful death claim, we ensure that no stone is left unturned by thoroughly:

 - Interviewing witnesses, police officers, tow truck drivers, emergency medical personnel, doctors and nurses

 - Examining police reports, toxicology reports, doctor’s reports of injuries, and autopsy reports